mrkkrp/markkarpov.com/megaparsec/indentation-sensitive-parsing.md

 indentLevel = sourceColumn <$> getPosition
 ```

-That's right, it's just a shortcut, but I found myself using this idiom so
+Simple as it is, I found myself using this idiom so often, so I included it
-often, so I included it in the public lexer API.
+in the public lexer API.

 Second, we have `nonIndented`.
 This allows to make sure that some input is
 not indented.
 Just wrap a parser in `nonIndented` and you're done.